davemo/blog.davemo.com/app/posts/2017-04-17-makefile-usability-tips.md

   <strong>Tip:</strong> prefixing a line in your make target with `@` suppresses output of that line to stdout.
 </caption>

-<br />With this in place our new developer sees the following:
+With this in place our new developer sees the following

 ```shell
 neophyte@newbie:~/code/project